fengshang1972/EPANETMSX2Manual/docs/3_programusage.rst

 calling *MSXclose* and the same is done for the EPANET system by calling *ENclose*.

-If the source code in :numref:`ex_source_file` was saved to a file named *msxepanet.c* then it could be compiled into an executable named *epanetmsx.exe* by first opening a Microsoft Visual Studio command prompt window and then using the following commands:
+If the source code in :numref:`ex_source_file` was saved to a file named *epanetmsx.c* then it could be compiled into an executable named *runepanetmsx.exe* by first opening a Microsoft Visual Studio command prompt window (64-bit) and then using the following commands:

 *CL  /c  epanetmsx.c*

-*LINK  epanetmsx.obj  epanet2.lib  epanetmsx.lib  /OUT:epanetmsx.exe*
+*LINK  epanetmsx.obj  epanet2.lib  epanetmsx.lib  /OUT:runepanetmsx.exe*

-Note that when developing MSX applications in C/C++, the library modules *epanet2.lib* and *epanetmsx.lib* must be linked in with the application's object modules.
+Note that when developing MSX applications in C/C++, the header files *epanet2.h*, *epanetmsx.h* and *epanet2_enums.h* must be in the same folder as the application's source codes (*epanetmsx.c* here), and the library modules *epanet2.lib* and *epanetmsx.lib* must be linked in with the application's object modules.
 Versions of these files that are compatible with the Microsoft C/C++ compiler (Version 6 and higher) are